getbackwards/hello-world/README.md

 `git clone https://github.com/getbackwards/hello-world.git`

 The project uses [yarn](https://classic.yarnpkg.com/en/docs/install/) as a package manager, you will need to install it if you do not have it.
-See the end of this `README` for availblew scripts.
+See the end of this `README` for availble scripts.

 ---